Customs officers - powers of search

 Penalties for carrying uncustomed goods

-The penalties for carrying uncustomed goods are generally three times the duty paid value of the goods in question.
-The goods are also liable to forfeiture and can be seized along with any other articles used for concealing or conveying the uncustomed goods or packed with them.
+The penalties for carrying uncustomed goods are generally three times the duty paid value of the goods.
+The goods can also be seized along with any other articles used to conceal or carry the uncustomed goods or anything that was packed with them.

 Penalties for carrying illegal drugs

-The penalties for smuggling illegal drugs are set out in the Misuse of Drugs Act , as amended.
-These penalties range from a fine in the case of a person convicted of importing a drug such as cannabis for personal use to life imprisonment for the most serious offences, which concern the importation of drugs for supply to others.
+The penalties for smuggling illegal drugs are set out in the Misuse of Drugs Act (1977-2016), as amended.
+The penalties range from a fine (in the case of a person convicted of importing a drug such as cannabis for personal use) to life imprisonment (for the most serious offences, such as importing drugs for supply to others).

 Complaints about customs searches

-If you feel you have been the victim of unfair treatment at the hands of Customs officers, you should complain at the relevant time to the Collector or other local manager.
-If you are unhappy with the response, you can ask to have your complaint referred to the Customer Service Manager in the relevant Region/District.
+If you feel that Customs officers have treated you unfairly, you should complain to the Collector or other local manager.
+If you are unhappy with the response, you can ask to have your complaint referred to the Customer Service Manager in the relevant Region or District.
 Revenue have published a leaflet (CS4) on their complaint and review procedures (pdf).